pradheap/pradheap.github.io/_posts/2019-03-10-array-reverse.md

         right -= 1
 ```

-Let's try to solve this via recursion, but it reverses and returns a copy of the array and also the given array remains unchanged.
+Let's try to solve this via recursion.
+We will reverse and return a copy of the array but the given array remains unchanged.

 A recursion procedure consists of a base case or terminating case and recursive rules or reduction steps that converges to the base case.

-The base case is where we return the given array if it contains just a single element.
-And a reduction step we can think of is swapping elements from both the ends of the array.
-Instead of swapping all of the elements in one call, we do one swap per call and defer the remaining swaps to the recursive calls.
-Each call performs one swapping until the base case.
-Once the base case is reached, we get the result back.
+The base case here is to return the given array if it contains just a single element.
+And a reduction step we can think of is swapping elements from one end to the other end.
+Instead of swapping all of the elements in one call, we do one swap per call and call the same function with a reduced/simplified input.
+In this case, it's the reduced size (n-2) of the array that gets passed in each recursive call.
+Each call performs a swapping until the base case.
+Once the base case is reached, we return the result.

 ```python
 def reverse_array_v2(arr):